-- When assembling, operating and servicing machinery, wear all the protective clothing and personal safety devices that COULD be necessary for the job at hand.
-Don't take chances. - You may need:
+When assembling, operating and servicing machinery, wear all the protective clothing and personal safety devices that COULD be necessary for the job at hand.
+Don't take hearing protection.
+Be aware that prolonged exposure to loud noise can cause impairment or loss of hearing.
+Wearing a suitable hearing protective device such as ear muffs (A) or ear plugs (B) protects against objectionable or loud noises.

+- You may need:

 - a hard hat.

 - protective shoes with slip resistant soles.

 - protective glasses or goggles.

 - heavy gloves.

 - wet weather gear.

 - respirator or filter mask.